fenago/intro-ruby/lab_guides/Lab_9.md

 question buzzing in their mind about how it actually works.

-We can safely call it the Ruby magic, and that\'s what we are planning to crack in this chapter.
+We can safely call it the Ruby magic, and that\'s what we are planning to crack in this lab.
 We are going to learn about advanced programming techniques that are present in other languages, but this time the Ruby-specific implementation is our focus.
 We will tear down the curtain from the syntactic sugar and take a look under the hood to